Parameters and Keywords That Control Namespace Assignment

 Namespaces for the Messages

-The SOAP Wizard specifies the following values to control the namespaces used for the SOAP messages:
+The following values control the namespaces used for the SOAP messages:

 Namespaces for the Types

-The SOAP Wizard automatically assigns the message types to namespaces as follows:
+The message types are assigned to namespaces as follows: